-- 13. Individual Development Accounts (IDA) (Refer to section 3445 of the DWS TEA Case Management Manual); - 14.
-Funds up to ten-thousand dollars (\$10,000.00) placed in an escrow account by a TEA recipient who is engaged in a micro-enterprise work activity; - 15.
-Savings for Education, Entrepreneurship, and Down Payment (SEED) accounts; - 16.
-Achieving a Better Life Experience Accounts (ABLE).
+- 13. Individual Development Accounts (IDA).
+(Refer to section 3445 of the DWS TEA Case Management Manual) - 14.
+Funds up to \$10,000.00 placed in an escrow account by a TEA recipient who is engaged in a micro-enterprise work activity. - 15.
+Savings for Education, Entrepreneurship and Down Payment (SEED) Accounts. - NOTE: At any time there is a question as to whether a particular type of property or payment may be disregarded under Item #10 above, the worker should submit the pertinent documents or information concerning the property or payment to the Office of Program Planning and Development, Slot S33, for a determination.
+This information should include the specific federal or state statute under which it is believed the disregarded treatment is required.

-2272.1 The Homestead
+2272.1 The Homestead 07/01/97